 If your school has provided a form for completion, please sign the form BEFORE YOU SUBMIT IT to the Office of Student Conduct.
 Please upload it with your Dean's Certification request (with the online form above) or mail it to:

 You may have concerns about what impact your disciplinary record may have on your application.
 Having a disciplinary record does not necessarily mean that you won't get into the graduate program of your choice.
 The reality is that a large number of Tulane students have had a minor conduct case during their college tenure.
 The Office of Student Conduct oversees more than 1,000 cases a year, so you are not alone.

 While every graduate program is different, most schools review an applicant's conduct record for serious incidents or patterns of behavior.
+Generally, the university does not report out on minor violations, including Educational Conferences and those that resulted in only a warning.
 If you have been involved in a serious incident or have multiple conduct offenses, your application may receive additional scrutiny.

-Tip 2.
-It is likely to help your application if you can demonstrate that you have learned form the experience and took steps to address any underlying problems that caused you to engage in the conduct at issue.
+Tip 2: It is likely to help your application if you can demonstrate that you have learned from the experience and took steps to address any underlying problems that caused you to engage in the conduct at issue.

 If you have questions about the information on your disciplinary record, you may contact our office.